MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-dez dígitos
+10 dígitos

 ### <a name="pattern"></a>Padrão

-dez dígitos consecutivos
+10 dígitos consecutivos

 ### <a name="checksum"></a>Soma de verificação